 NOTE: This chatbot is only using the Google Spreadsheets and Mailchimp integrations.
 However, Landbot builder offers a wide variety of similar easy-to-setup integrations to empower your chatbots including Slack and email notifications, Stripe, Calendly, Airtable, Zoom, Salesforce and Zapier which connects to hundreds of other apps!

 As you go and create your chatbot step by step, you can always check the user experience and quality of the connections with preview.

 To do so, click the “PREVIEW” button in the top right corner of the user interface.

 From here, you can directly engage the new chatbot you just made as if you were a real customer on your website.
 Just follow the different answer strings and queries to see how you did in the building process and identify any possible errors.

 You can even test the bot in a mobile view!

-So, we just created a working subscription chatbot in a matter of minutes.
+We just created a working subscription chatbot in under a half an hour!